fundacionctic/ssi-poc/README.md

 # Self-Sovereign Identity PoC

 A minimal proof-of-concept of how to leverage Verifiable Credentials (VC) and Decentralized Identifiers (DID) to implement identity and trust in a data space.

+> [!NOTE]
-Built on top of [walt.id](https://docs.oss.walt.id/).
+> Built on top of [walt.id](https://docs.oss.walt.id/), which provides comprehensive APIs for deployment of _Wallets_, _Issuers_, and _Verifiers_.

 ```mermaid
 sequenceDiagram